Divorce, Remarriage, and Children

 Order, Precedence, and Priority

-• Conflict may arise
+• conflict may increase

-• Children may feel excluded or devalued
+• children may feel excluded

 The Importance of Respect Between Parents